 To donate via QuickPay or Venmo, send your donation to firstname.lastname@example.org (type "BBO" in the memo).

 What else can I do besides give money?

 There are lots of ways to get involved with Believers Bail Out and other organizations working to end mass incarceration.
 You can sign up to learn more.
 You can find a community bail fund in your area.
 You can get involved in efforts to change the behavior of prosecutors, who have enormous discretion and power in the court system, or to elect District Attorneys who will be accountable to the communities they serve.
-The current criminal justice system is massively unfair and has repercussions in all areas of American life, from health care to employment to electoral politics.
+The current criminal justice system and immigration deportation system are massively unfair and have repercussions in all areas of American life, from health care to employment to electoral politics.
 And you can educate yourself, starting with the resources in the Believers Bail Out Toolkit.